MicrosoftDocs/sql-docs/docs/reporting-services/pin-reporting-services-items-to-power-bi-dashboards.md

 ms.prod: reporting-services
 ms.prod_service: "reporting-services-native"
 ms.technology: reporting-services
-ms.description: You can pin on-premises Reporting Services paginated report items to a dashboard in the Power BI service, as a new tile. ms.topic: conceptual
+description: You can pin on-premises Reporting Services paginated report items to a dashboard in the Power BI service, as a new tile. ms.topic: conceptual
 helpviewer_keywords:
   - "pbi"